Boon-Jun/CS3245-HW3/README.txt

 To process the queries, we will be merging the posting lists, 2 terms at a time.
 We utilize three different strategies in an attempt to improve the searching speed of each query.
-Firstly, skip pointers are implemented, for faster merges.
-The skip pointers are implemented in a way such that sqrt(len(posting_list)) will be spaced out evenly over a posting list.
+Firstly, skip pointers are implemented for faster merges.
+How it is implemented is explained above under "indexing algorithm".

 Secondly, the posting list of all documentIds will be cached during the processing of the queries.
 This is because retrieving the full list takes a